MatthewHaas/genetic_diversity/README.md

 This repository contains all of the scripts that were developed for the Northern Wild Rice genetic diversity project.
 The pre-print can be found [here](https://www.biorxiv.org/content/10.1101/2022.08.25.505308v1).

 # Directory
+The purpose of this directory is to easily navigate to specific figures from the manuscript so that you can more easily find detailed information about the scripts that went into creating each figure.
 ## Figures
 1. [Figure 1](#Figure-1)
 2. [Figure 2a](#Figure-2a)